Read our terms & conditions. Read our privacy policy

 For our private cataract surgery patients we provide patients with goggles after surgery, which are more comfortable to wear.
 You should keep this on until the next morning.
 If advised, ensure to wear while sleeping for 7 nights.
 You should also wear sunglasses outside for the first week after surgery and wearing sunglasses outdoors is good practice in the weeks following this.

 As cataract surgery is done quickly and only to a small area, patients are usually awake during the procedure.
 Anaesthetic makes the procedure painless but if you are very anxious you can request a mild sedative to help you relax.
+If you require general anaesthetic your surgeon will guide you about this and provide an onward referral.

 Over-the-counter pain relievers, such as paracetamol, may be taken during the first few days of recovery if necessary.